Alishahryar1/avazu-ctr/README.md

 ### Core Innovations

-- **Gated Deep Cross Network V2 (DCNv2)** with low-rank decomposition for efficient high-order feature interactions
+- **STEC (See-Through Transformer-based Encoder)**: Novel architecture that extracts bilinear interactions from attention mechanisms at no additional computational cost
-- **Ensemble Learning** with configurable model aggregation strategies
+- **Multi-Level Interaction Fusion**: Direct connections from all encoder layers to the final prediction head
-- **Dynamic Feature Gating** for adaptive noise suppression in sparse data
+- **Gated Deep Cross Network V2 (DCNv2)** available as a configurable alternative
 - **Dual Optimizer Strategy** (AdamW + Adagrad) for optimal embedding and network parameter updates
 - **Memory-Efficient Pipeline** using Polars for blazing-fast data processing